Vikas-Prince/CSI-DevOps/Week2/Task4.md

 ## Container Group

-### Step 7: Deployed58 a Multi-Container Group
+### Step 7: Deployed a Multi-Container Group

-Since Azure Portal doesn't currently support GUI-based multi-container group creation, I used an **ARM template** inside the **Azure Cloud Shell** to deploy a container group with two containers.
+Since Azure Portal doesn't currently support GUI-based multi-container group creation, I used **Azure Cloud Shell** to deploy a container group with two containers.

 A container group in Azure works like a Kubernetes Pod — all containers in a group share the same network, storage, and lifecycle.